Strategies and Accommodation to Support Employment in People with FASD

 - Any dates and cultural events that are of specific significance to the individual, including events such as NAIDOC Week, Sorry Day, National Reconciliation Week and local and regional events

-Aboriginal and Torres Strait Islander employees may be very involved in caring for children, elderly family members and other family members outside of their immediate family.
+Indigenous Australian employees may be very involved in caring for children, elderly family members and other family members outside of their immediate family.
 This may be in terms of providing financial assistance, attending health care needs or providing general care.

 Creating a Culturally Safe and Appropriate Workplace for Employees with FASD

-Employers who demonstrate a sense of initiative towards promoting and encouraging diversity and inclusivity create a workplace of choice.
+Employers who demonstrate a sense of initiative towards promoting and encouraging diversity and inclusivity, create a workplace of choice.

 A workplace of choice which values diversity not only attracts the best candidates for a job but are also more likely to have employees who are motivated and satisfied in the long-term.
 These can lead to better business outcomes overall and a better reputation within the community.

 Promoting diversity and instilling a sense of inclusivity both rely on employers and their staff generally having or developing effective cultural knowledge and understandings.